timkimneu/Assignment5/README.txt

 their Builder class takes in no arguments in their constructor.
 This was a result of tight coupling in their code, and therefore, we were not able to schedule an event through the buttons.

+Changes for Homework 9:
+In order to implement the toggle host, a new class Decorator was created, which implements the IDrawBox interface.
+This interface

+In order to implement the Saturday starting time models, two new command line arguments were added to the possible run configurations: saturdayanytime and saturdayworkhours.
+The decorator pattern was implemented, which added a Decorator class that implemented the IDrawBox interface.
+Two other classes implemented the IDrawBox interface, which provide different colors according to whether the host is hosting the event or not.
+The decorator class was called in the SchedulePanel, which is activated once

+New classes were added, and the enu